shuanglu2023/TaskPlanUnderstanding/README.md

 <a id="4">[4]</a>
 Markus Eberts, Adrian Ulges.
 Span-based Joint Entity and Relation Extraction with Transformer Pre-training.
 24th European Conference on Artificial Intelligence, 2020.
 ## Authors and acknowledgment
-This research was conducted within the project MeMo- Rob (AKZ: DIK0358/01) funded by the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi).
+This research was conducted within the project MeMo Rob (AKZ: DIK0358/01) funded by the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi).
 The authors would like to thank the StMWi for